PpAaMm19945/stage-builder/public/books/My First Books/animal-friends/content.md

 # Page 7
 ![Page 7](images/page-07.png)

-SIMBA!
+LION!
 The lion roars "ROAAAAR!"

 **Ask:** Can you roar like a lion?